AlexKreinis/FormBuilderTask/README.md

 # FormBuilderTask

 ## project specifications
-This project was made using React Nodejs express mongoDB,
+This project was made using React, Nodejs ,express ,mongoDB,
 the database is remote, so installation isn't required.

 ## How to run the app